-Institute of Contemporary Indian Art – The Arts Trust
+The Arts Trust Institute of Contemporary Indian Arts

-Founded in 1990, The Arts Trust is at the forefront of promoting Contemporary Indian Art in Mumbai and India.
-The Institute of Contemporary Indian Art is located in the trendy Kala Ghoda district of Mumbai, which boasts of some of Mumbai’s preeminent art and culture institutions, including the NGMA and Chhatrapati Shivaji Maharaj Vastu Sangrahalaya.
-The Institute’s collection covers both works by modern masters, including M.F.
-Husain, Tyeb Mehta, Anjolie Ela Menon and F.N.
-Souza, and contemporary Indian artists like Atul Dodiya and Sonia Mehra Chawla.
+Founded in 1990, The Arts Trust is at the forefront of promoting contemporary Indian art in Mumbai and India as a whole.
+The Institute of Contemporary Indian Art (ICIA) is located in the trendy Kala Ghoda district of Mumbai, which is home to some of the city’s preeminent art and culture institutions, including the NGMA and the Chhatrapati Shivaji Maharaj Vastu Sangrahalaya.
+The institute’s collection covers works by modern artists such as MF Husain, Tyeb Mehta, Anjolie Ela Menon and FN Souza, as well as contemporary Indian artists including Atul Dodiya and Sonia Mehra Chawla.
 The ICIA is also at the forefront of promoting contemporary Indian art in global markets.
-Although Chinese art currently dominates the market, the ICIA and founder Vickram Sethi is spearheading the growth of Indian art through exhibitions and sales in East Asian markets like Shanghai, Taipei, and Hong Kong.